Rani-Nabwani/Terraform-CLI-Commands-workspace-and-state-/README.md

-#This folder is for the Terraform Workspace lesson code.
+#This folder is for the Terraform Workspace code.

 # The main.tf file contains provider and EC2 VM resources
 # and uses ${terraform.workspace} variable and logic to decide what